Special Category Visa: Cancellation of SCVs

 In December 2014, the Australian Government amended the Migration Act 1958 to introduce "Section 501" which facilitated the deportation of non-citizens who had been imprisoned for twelve months and were deemed by Australian authorities to be of "bad character."
-By July 2019, nearly 1,600 New Zealanders (including SCV holders) who had been sentenced to 12 months' jail had their visas cancelled and were deported.
-That same year, the Australian Government indicated it was planning to tighten the Section 501 "character test" by looking at the potential maximum sentence for an offence instead of what the actual sentence was.
+By July 2019, nearly 1,600 New Zealanders (including SCV holders) who had received a prison sentence of 1 year or more had their visas cancelled and were deported.
+That same year, the Australian Government indicated it was planning to tighten the Section 501 "character test" by considering the maximum sentence for an offence, rather than the sentence applied.

 The accelerated deportation of New Zealanders (many of whom had spent most of their lives in Australia) under the 501 character test has strained bilateral relations between Wellington and Canberra.
 While Australian policymakers including Home Affairs Minister Peter Dutton and Prime Minister Scott Morrison defended the deportations on law and order grounds, New Zealand policymakers including Justice Minister Andrew Little and Prime Minister Jacinda Ardern have criticised the deportations for violating human rights and damaging bilateral relations.
 By March 2022, 2,544 New Zealanders had been deported from Australia, which accounted for 96% of deportations to New Zealand since 2015.
 Due to limited family connections, poverty, and poor employment opportunities, many former deportees relapsed into criminal offender.
 Between January 2015 and March 2022, former deportees accounted for 8,000 offenses including dishonesty, violent crime, drugs, and anti-social behaviour.
 In addition, the 501 deportation policy also contributed to a surge in organised crime in New Zealand due to the repatriation of Comanchero and Mongol bikie gang members.